12 Crypto Leverage Trading Strategies to Control Exposure

 Breakout trades are a core tool for many crypto traders, especially if you are using leverage and need clean entries where your risk is clearly defined.

-I know you have probably heard this before and you might think that it’s something that you should know by now.
+Most traders have heard this before and might think it should be obvious by now.

 The thing is that many beginner traders don’t know how to trade breakouts and they also think it’s a little bit scary to enter the market just as it breaks to the upside or the downside.